105-107 Forsyth Street

 - PhD in Computer Science, University of Minnesota, Twin Cities

-- Master of Computer Science, University of Minnesota, Twin Cities
+- MS in Computer Science, University of Minnesota, Twin Cities

 - Bachelor in Computer Technology, Veermata Jijabai Technological Institute, University of Mumbai, India

-Professor Amit Shesh is an Associate Teaching Professor at Northeastern University’s Khoury College of Computer Sciences.
-He holds a PhD and Master of Computer Science from the University of Minnesota, as well as a Bachelor’s in Computer Technology from the University of Mumbai, India.
-Prof. Shesh’s research includes problems of visual computing and the use of graphics in computer science education.
+Amit Shesh is an associate teaching professor at Khoury College of Computer Sciences.
+Shesh’s research includes problems of visual computing and the use of graphics in computer science education.

 What are the specifics of your educational background?

-I was fortunate to go to college with an interest in computer science and to quickly find myself correct.
-I entered a masters program because I was interested in further study.
+I was fortunate to go to college with an interest in computer science and quickly find myself correct.
+I entered a master’s program because I was interested in further study.
 I pursued a PhD largely because it was necessary to become a professor, which is what I wanted to be.